nagsujosh/your-daily-podcaster/CONFIGURATION.md

 3. **CDN**: Upload files to a CDN and update the URLs

 ### Spotify Submission
+1. **Configure owner email**: Set `PODCAST_OWNER_EMAIL` in your `.env` file (required by Spotify)
-1. Generate the RSS feed
+2. Generate the RSS feed with the updated configuration
-2. Submit the RSS feed URL to Spotify for Podcasters
+3. Submit the RSS feed URL to Spotify for Podcasters
-3. Wait for approval (usually 24-48 hours)
+4. Wait for approval (usually 24-48 hours)

+**Note**: Spotify requires an email address in the RSS feed's `itunes:owner` element.
+Make sure to set the `PODCAST_OWNER_EMAIL` environment variable before generating your RSS feed.

 ## Development Workflow